The PhD Program considers students for fall semester admission only. The application deadline is listed below.

 Letters from friends, family members, or others such as therapists or clergy who cannot address academic capabilities will not be accepted and the application will not be reviewed.

 The application fee must be paid online before you can submit your application.
-If the fee is a financial hardship, you may be eligible for assistance.
-Visit the Graduate School FAQsfor more information.
+If the fee is a financial hardship, you may be eligible for a Fee Grant.
+Click here to learn more about applying for a Fee Grant through the Graduate School.

 Official GRE Scores